evmts/tevm-monorepo/docs/src/content/docs/getting-started/quick-start.md

 :::tip[Creating your own client]
 In addition to memory client you can also create your own client using lower level primitives like `createTevmTransport` and `tevmActions`.
 This can be helpful if you prefer to not include actions you aren't going to use or want to add your own actions.

-See the [`createMemoryClient`](https://github.com/evmts/tevm-monorepo/blob/main/packages/memory-client/src/createMemoryClient.js) both for how memory client is constructed and how to build your own client.
+See [`createMemoryClient` source](https://github.com/evmts/tevm-monorepo/blob/main/packages/memory-client/src/createMemoryClient.js) as a reference of how to build a memory-client with lower level primitives.
 :::

 ## Quick note on prefunded accounts